MicrosoftDocs/quantum-docs-pr/articles/machines/resources-estimator.md

 ## Metrics Reported

+The following is the list of metrics estimated by the `ResourcesEstimator`:

+* CNOT: The count of CNOT (also known as the Controlled Pauli X gate) gates executed.
+* QubitClifford: The count of any single qubit Clifford and Pauli gate executed.
+* Measure:  The count of any measurement executed.
+* R: The count of any single qubit rotation excluding T, Clifford and Pauli gates executed.
+* T: The count of T gate and its conjugates, including the T gate, T_x = H.T.H, and T_y = Hy.T.Hy, executed.
+* Depth: Depth of the quantum circuit executed by the Q# operation.
+* Width: Maximum number of qubits allocated during the execution of the Q# operation.
+* BorrowedWith: Maximum number of qubits borrowed inside the Q# operation.

 ## Providing the Probability of Measurement Outcomes

-There are two kinds of measurements that appear in quantum algorithms.
-The first kind plays an auxiliary role where the user usually knows the probability of the outcomes.
-In this case the user can write
-<xref:microsoft.quantum.primitive.assertprob> from the <xref:microsoft.quantum.primitive> namespace to express this knowledge.
+<xref:microsoft.quantum.primitive.assertprob> from the <xref:microsoft.quantum.primitive> namespace can
+be used to provide information about the expected probability of a measurement to help drive the execution of the Q# program.
 The following example illustrates this:

 ```qsharp
 operation Teleportation (source : Qubit, target : Qubit) : Unit {